poleval/2025-gender-inclusive-llms/README.md

 ### Submission components for both subtasks
 1. A ```.jsonl``` file containing a list of instances, each formatted as a JSON object.
-2. A link to an LLM participating in the shared task.
+2. A link to the gender-inclusive LLM participating in this task.
 3. Names, emails and institutional affiliations of all team members.